-The Dennis Historical Society will transport visitors back to the 18th century for the much-anticipated and captivating one-day-only Colonial Day at the Manse event on Saturday, August 18, from 10am to 4pm at the Josiah Dennis Manse.
+The Dennis Historical Society will transport visitors back to the 18th century for the much-anticipated and always-captivating one-day-only Colonial Day at the Manse event on Saturday, August 17, from 10am to 4pm at Josiah Dennis Manse.

-This sensation of the summer will feature costumed interpreters and reenactors who will demonstrate crafts and trades that were ever-present in the 1700s, including chair caning, rug hooking, blacksmithing, and spinning and weaving.
-One of the highlights of the day will be an appearance by the Yarmouth Minute Men, complete with colonial muskets and cannon.
-There will also be lawn games and educational whimsies that will appeal to young and old alike, as well as an opportunity to explore the 1736 homestead of the town’s namesake minister.
+There will also be lawn games and educational whimsies that will appeal to young and old alike, as well as an opportunity to explore the 1736 homestead of the town’s namesake minister and see firsthand the recently unveiled historically-appropriate clothing Josiah Dennis may have worn circa 1750.
 Best of all, there will be the legendary Dennis Historical Society’s Pie, Bake and Dennis History Book Sale until those delicious goodies and informative tomes run out.